edwardtanguay/datapod-for-react-php-json/README.md

 -   `npm run api`
 -   install [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
 -   test API with file: `test.rest`
--   API currently has GETs, PUT, DELETE and POST for model persons that reads/writes to JSON file
+-   API currently has GETs, PUT, DELETE and POST for model persons that reads/writes to datasource
+-   datasource can currently be
+    -   JSON file
+    -   SQLite database
+-    switch datasource at top of file: `api/index.php`

 ## More Datapod templates and sites